klntsky/github-module-links/README.md

 # TODO

-- find more elegant way to listen for page content changes than `setInterval` with checker function (defeat that ugly AJAX navigation)
+- DONE ~~find more elegant way to listen for page content changes than `setInterval` with checker function (defeat that ugly AJAX navigation)~~
 - DONE ~~add support for `import something from 'some-module'` notation~~
 - DONE ~~replace system modules with links to their sources instead of [security-holder](https://github.com/npm/security-holder/) module~~
 - process repository URLs more carefully (consider rare cases when `repository.type` is not `git`, etc.)
 - consider adding more programming languages and package registries
-- add link to the main file of the module instead of the repository
+- add links to the main files of the modules instead of the repositories

 # Links